module json.tf

 ) -> string

-to a JSON string.
+Encodes x to a JSON string.
 The returned string uses the encoding conventions given in the arguments.

-is true, whitespace is inserted to improve the readability of the resulting JSON string.
+When pretty_print is true, whitespace is inserted to improve the readability of the resulting JSON string.

 returns a value to encode in the JSON string.
 It must not return a datetime or binary value.

-, which is the default, datetime values are encoded using ISO date format with millisecond
+If date_encoder is nil, which is the default, datetime values are encoded using ISO date format with millisecond

 precision and UTC offset.